entropic-dev/entropic/registry/README.md

 * `POST /-/v1/login` - log your client in
 * `GET /-/v1/login/poll/:session` - poll for a session token as part of the login flow
-* `GET /-/whoami` - respond with the name of the logged-in user